MicrosoftDocs/azure-docs/articles/machine-learning/how-to-configure-environment.md

 1. Create a DSVM using one of the following methods:

-    * Use the Azure Portal to create an [Ubuntu](data-science-virtual-machine/dsvm-ubuntu-intro.md) or [Windows](data-science-virtual-machine/provision-vm.md) DSVM.
+    * Use the Azure portal to create an [Ubuntu](data-science-virtual-machine/dsvm-ubuntu-intro.md) or [Windows](data-science-virtual-machine/provision-vm.md) DSVM.
     * [Create a DSVM using ARM templates](data-science-virtual-machine/dsvm-tutorial-resource-manager.md).
     * Use the Azure CLI